-- 35. The model in Annex 2 provides a tool for use in analysing the overall management of the balance of payments deficits and budget deficits when doing a sector PER.
-Kazoora and Ogwang (2010) recommends inclusion of this analysis in sector PERs.
-Balance of payments deficits can lead to other macroeconomic imbalances and to barriers to achieving sector-specific goals depending on how they are managed.
+- 37. The model in Annex 2 provides a tool for use in analysing the overall management of the balance of payments deficits and budget deficits when doing a sector PER.
+Kazoora and Ogwang (2010) recommend inclusion of this analysis in sector PERs.
+Current account deficits constrain government spending and can lead to other macroeconomic imbalances and to barriers to achieving sector-specific goals depending on how they are managed.
 They normally require budget cuts aimed at restoring balance.
-Budget cuts lead to reduced demand and output, and to consequential reduction in imports that help to restore external balance.
-Budget cuts also lead to increased unemployment. - 36.
-Reduced demand and unemployment can stimulate increased exports, which help to restore balance and some jobs.
+Budget cuts lead to reduced domestic demand and output, and to consequential reduction in imports that help to restore external balance.
+Budget cuts also lead to increased unemployment. - 38.
+Reduced domestic demand and higher unemployment can stimulate an increase in exports and foreign exchange savings, which help to restore balance and some jobs.
 However, this response depends on whether a set of potential exporters exists (or can be developed) that can use the freed-up resources to supply the foreign market.
-Absence of this potential is one of the main development challenges of the partner countries. - 37.
+Absence of this potential is one of the main development challenges of the partner countries.
+Determination of the export potential relies heavily on micro-level establishment data. - 39.
 Control of public spending and an increase in public savings is a concern of the partner governments.
 Failure to control public spending can lead to high and growing budget deficits.
-These can worsen the external imbalances and increase the national debt, depending on the extent to which the external deficits are financed by foreign private and foreign government loans to the country's government, and on how the domestic deficits are financed. - 38.
+These can worsen the external imbalances and increase the national debt, depending on the extent to which the external deficits are financed by foreign private and foreign government loans to the country's government, and on how the domestic fiscal deficits are financed. - 40.
 If the external deficits are financed excessively by foreign private and foreign government loans to the country's government, a debt crisis can result.
-If government makes excessive synthesis.
-In Easterly, W., Rodriguez, C.A., and Schmidt-Hebbel, K. (Eds.), Public Sector Deficits and Macroeconomic Performance.
-Oxford: Oxford University Press / World Bank.
-See also Kreinin, M. E. (1991).
-International Economics.
-New York: HBJ Publishers.
+In response, if government makes excessive use of foreign reserves, then a foreign exchange crisis can emerge if government borrows excessively in the domestic market, this can cause interest rates to rise.
+The rise in interest rates will lead to lower capital investment by the private sector, preventing the capital-labour and capital-import ratios from rising fast enough to support the government's development program. - 41.
+When seeking to reduce the budget deficits, an across-the-board cut can create a slump in effective demand and output, and can therefore worsen the problem of unemployment.
+Targeted cuts and reallocation in support of the export-competing sectors can avoid a slump and deliver growth over the medium or long term.
+However, this depends on whether responsive export activities can be encouraged.

-&lt;sup>14 Kazoora, C. and Ogwang, P. (2010).
+&lt;sup>13 Kazoora, C. and Ogwang, P. (2010).
 Public Environmental Expenditure Review to Support Poverty Environment Initiative in Uganda: Training Manual.
 Report prepared by Glocoms Inc. USA, for UNDP and UNEP.